rwblokzijl/Msc-thesis-EuroToken/thesis.md

 (2) arbitrary scalability, (3) a real-time connectivity to the existing IBAN-based banking system, while (4) being guaranteed by the central bank.

-Baring a natural disaster that wipes out the human race, the future of money will be digital.
+The future of money will be digital.
 With commerce and banking moving online, a new modern payment system is required with features fit for the digital age.
 The question is: who gets to decide how these currencies are designed?

-The problems of scalability, price-stability and off-line spending are difficult if not impossible to solve without some form of centralisation.
-Private parties like Tether and Diem are attempting to become the central third party that provides us with a payment infrastructure at the cost of dependence.
-But if we don't want opaque corporations controlling our monetary system we must direct the control somewhere else.
-The European Central Bank is ideally positioned to provide the centralised control that is required to achieve the goals of money.
+Private parties like Tether and Diem are attempting to become the central third party that provides us with a payment infrastructure, but at the cost of our dependence.
+If we don't want opaque corporations controlling our monetary system we must direct the control somewhere else.
+The European Central Bank is ideally positioned to provide the centralised control that is required to achieve the goals of money, while remaining accountable to its users.

 In order to create a currency that is scalable we use a block-DAG structure where every user has their own personal blockchain.
 This system is inherently distributed in its data storage and control.
-We then centralise the validation of transactions in gateways.
-These gateways validate the correctness of the transactions and attest to their uniqueness and compliance with the rules of the network as well as regulations.
+We then centralise the validation of transactions in validators.
+These validators verify the correctness of the transactions and attest to their uniqueness and compliance with the rules of the network and regulations.
 By maintaining the transaction history of each user on their own personal blockchain we decouple the transaction at the point of trade from the validation of the transaction.
-This allows transactions to happen off-line.
-This mechanism has the potential to be expanded to a disaster proof currency that allows users to trade digital currency without internet connectivity.
+This allows transactions to happen off-line, with the potential to be expanded to a disaster proof currency that allows users to trade digital currency without internet connectivity.

 We ensure price stability the same way as the psychical euro.
-By allowing the currency to be exchanged for traditionally banked euros, we peg the price of EuroToken to that of the euro.
-This exchange can be fully regulated and controlled by the central bank, and once the money is exchanged it belongs fully to the user, and represents a claim on the central bank itself.
-The party that runs the exchange is only responsible for validating correctness and exchanging according to ECB rules and regulations.
-This effectively creates a new digital form of public money that is held by the individual and backed by the European Central Bank itself.
+By allowing the currency to be exchanged for traditionally banked euros, through an exchange.
+This is how we peg the price of EuroToken to that of the euro.
+The exchange can be fully regulated and controlled by the central bank, and once the money is tokenised it belongs fully to the user, and represents a claim on the central bank itself.
+The party that runs the exchange is only responsible for validating correctness and exchanging euro and EuroToken according to ECB rules and regulations.
+This effectively creates a new digital form of public money that is owned by the individual and backed by the European Central Bank itself.

-We implemented a proof of concept on top of the TrustChain blockchain, created a mobile wallet that allows people to transfer the currency, and created a gateway application that handles the transaction validation and exchange of the EuroToken.
-We validated our implementation in two field trails and demonstrated the usability of the system.
+We implemented a proof of concept on top of the TrustChain blockchain, created a mobile wallet that allows people to transfer the currency, and implemented a gateway application that handles the transaction validation and exchange of EuroToken.
+We demonstrated our implementation in two field trails and verified the usability of the system.
 We enabled users to safely transact by scanning a QR code to send money using only their phone.
-We also showed the off-line transfer capability of the PoC in the real world.
+We also showed the off-line transfer capability of the EuroToken in the real world.

-We validated our design by running a simulation of multiple EuroToken wallets and gateways.
-We measured how the network scales over time and showed a linear increase in network transaction processing capacity as the number of gateways increase.
-Additionally, we demonstrated how our method of checkpointing allowed the transacting between users in constant time in terms of both the size of the network, and the size of each user's personal blockchain.
+We validated our design by running a simulation of multiple EuroToken wallets and validators.
+We measured how the network scales over time and found a linear increase in network transaction processing capacity as the number of validators increases.
+Additionally, we demonstrated how our method of checkpointing allowed for transactions between users in constant time in terms of both the size of the network, and the size of each user's personal blockchain.

 Going back to our research question, EuroToken is a digital, extensible, secure, scalable, price stable extension to the Euro that allows for near-instant world-wide and off-line transfer.
-It has the potential to become the basis for the financial infrastructure of Europe unifying the scattered payment and banking system of today.
-Most importantly EuroToken allows our money to remain subject to the democratic process and keeps our transaction data out of the hands of those we trust the least.
+EuroToken allows our money to remain subject to the democratic process and keeps our transaction data out of the hands of those who are not incentivized to protect us.
+It has the potential to become the basis for the financial infrastructure of Europe unifying the scattered payment and banking system of today, opening the door to a whole new wave of innovation.